plerros/helsing/README.md

 # Helsing
-A POSIX vampire number generator.
-The focus of this project is performance, code readability and portability.
+A mostly POSIX-compliant utility that scans a given interval for vampire numbers.

-In *helsing/configuration.h* you can easily set the number of threads, select the algorithm implementation and tune it, adjust verbosity and enable resume from checkpoint.
+In *helsing/configuration.h* you can select the algorithm implementation and tune it, adjust verbosity, change the numeral base system, set a minimum fang pairs filter, and enable resume from checkpoint.
-Be sure to read the documentation!
+Be sure to read the documentation.

 Windows isn't posix compatible.
-You'll need to set up a virtual machine or (if you are on Windows10) install WSL and a linux distribution from the Windows Store.
+You'll need to install WSL and a linux distribution from the Windows Store.

 ## Dependencies
  - a C compiler (clang or gcc should do just fine)